A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Experiments

 Four datasets were used in our experiments: VoxCeleb~\cite{chung2018voxceleb2,nagrani2017voxceleb}, AIShell-1~\cite{aishell_2017}, CSLT-Chronos~\cite{wang2010creation}, and HI-MIA~\cite{himia}.
 VoxCeleb was used to train the speaker embedding model, which is the x-vector model in our experiment.
 The other three datasets were used for performance evaluation under different enrollment-test mismatch scenarios.
 More information about these datasets is presented below.

-\emph{VoxCeleb\footnote{http://www.robots.ox.ac.uk/~vgg/data/voxceleb/}}: This is a large-scale audiovisual speaker dataset collected by the University of Oxford~\cite{chung2018voxceleb2}.
+\emph{VoxCeleb\footnote{http://www.robots.ox.ac.uk/\textasciitilde vgg/data/voxceleb/}}: This is a large-scale audiovisual speaker dataset collected by the University of Oxford~\cite{chung2018voxceleb2}.
 The entire database consists of \emph{VoxCeleb1} and \emph{VoxCeleb2}.
 All the speech signals were collected from open-source media channels and therefore involved rich variations in channel, style, and ambient noise.
 This dataset was used to train the x-vector embedding model.
 The entire dataset contains $2,000$+ hours of speech signals from $7,000$+ speakers.
 Data augmentation was applied to improve robustness, with the MUSAN corpus~\cite{musan2015} used to generate noisy utterances, and the room impulse responses (RIRS) corpus~\cite{ko2017study} was used to generate reverberant utterances.

 \emph{AIShell-1}\footnote{http://openslr.org/33/}: This is an open-source multi-channel Chinese Mandarin speech dataset published by AISHELL~\cite{aishell_2017}.
 All the speech utterances are recorded in parallel via three categories of devices, including high fidelity Microphones (Mic), Android phones (AND) and Apple iPhones (iOS).
 This dataset is used for the \textbf{Cross-Channel test} in our experiment.
 The entire dataset consists of two parts: \emph{AIShell-1.Train}, which covers $3$ devices and involves $360,897$ utterances from $340$ speakers, was used to implement both the ad-hoc normalization/adaptation methods and our proposed SD/LT scoring methods. \emph{AIShell-1.Eval}, which also covers $3$ devices and involves $64,495$ utterances from $60$ speakers, was used for performance evaluation on different enrollment-test conditions.
+For each cross-channel test, it consists of $21$k target trials and $1,250$k imposter trials.